 He explained that the NJUMA plans to host a cannabis summit soon.

-“Finally, we will receive input from governmental leaders as to how municipalities and local businesses will be able to benefit from the economic boom that the cannabis industry is going to spawn.
+“We will receive input from governmental leaders.
+As to how municipalities and local businesses will be able to benefit from the economic boom that the cannabis industry is going to spawn.
 The ultimate aim is to create an environment that is desirable for the residents in the municipalities,” he added.